-The Airstream axle is manufactured to a tolerance of 1-degree camber and 1/8" toe-in.
+The axles used on your trailer is manufactured to a tolerance of 1-degree camber and 1/8" toe-in.
 These tolerances will only change if the trailer is subjected to abuse, such as dropping off a sharp berm, striking a curb, or hitting a deep hole in the road.
 Such damage could be considered as resulting from an accident which risks are not covered under the warranty.
 Abnormal tire wear and/or wheel alignment resulting from such damage is not covered under the terms of the warranty.